Rethinking Dilated Convolution for Real-time Semantic Segmentation: Methods

 We are interested in the field-of-view (FOV), also known as the receptive field, of our model gained through convolutions.
 For example, a composition of two $3\times 3$ convs is equal in kernel size and stride to a $5\times 5$ conv, and we simply say that the field-of-view is $5$.
 More generally, the field-of-view of a composition of convs can be calculated iteratively as described in FCN\cite{fcn}.
 Suppose the composition of convs up to the current point is equal in kernel size and stride to one $k\times k$ conv with stride $s$, and we compose it with a $k'\times k'$ conv with stride $s'$.
 We update $k$ and $s$ by

 The field-of-view is the final value of $k$.

-There are two main ways to efficiently increase the field-of-view.
-One is to downsample early on with stride 2 convs or average poolings.
-The other is to use dilated conv.
 A $3\times 3$ conv with dilation rate $r$ is equal in field-of-view to a conv with kernel size $2r+1$.
-However, to not leave any holes in between the weights, we need $k/s\ge r$, where $k$ and $s$ are calculated using the composition of convs up to the current point, as described in the previous paragraph.
-This serves as an upper bound on $r$, and, in practice, we choose dilation rates much lower than the upper bounds.

-The relationship between the field-of-view and the input image size highly influences the accuracy of the model.
+However, this field-of-view is only valid if there are no gaps in between the convolution weights, which happens when the following inequality is satisfied.

+\cref{fig:upperbound} gives a simple example of this upper bound in action.
+Using a $3\times 3$ conv with dilation rate $3$ as the first operation leaves gaps in between weights, as shown in \cref{fig:upperbound}a.
+If we first use a $3\times 3$ conv with stride 1 before the dilated conv, the inequality is satisfied, so there will not be any gaps, as shown in \cref{fig:upperbound}b.

+If the composition of convs before the current point is equal in kernel size and stride to a $k\times k$ conv with stride $s$, then each weight location of the dilated conv corresponds to a $k\times k$ region in the input image.
+Moving from one weight location to its neighbouring weight location requires shifting $r$ pixels in one direction, which corresponds to shifting the $k\times k$ region in the input image by $sr$ pixels.
+To not leave any gaps in between the two regions, we need $sr\leq k$, or $r\leq k/s$, as desired.
+In practice, we choose dilation rates much lower than the upper bounds.

+Intuitively, the model should have a large enough field-of-view so that each pixel in the output can see the entire image.
 For example, if we use the ResNet\cite{resnet} architecture on ImageNet with a testing crop size of $224\times 224$ and look at the feature maps right before the global average pooling, the model needs a field-of-view of at least $224*2-1=447$ for the top-left pixel to see the entire image.
 Similarly, on Cityscapes with image size $1024\times 2048$, the model needs a field-of-view of 2047 for the top-left pixel of the output to see the bottom-left pixel of the input image, and a field-of-view of 4095 to see the bottom-right pixel of the input image.